 Eligible employees can purchase the Company's Common Stock at the end of a predetermined offering period at 85% of the lower of the fair market value at the beginning or end of the offering period.
 The Employee Stock Purchase Plan ("ESPP") is compensatory and results in stock-based compensation expense.
 The ESPP was initially authorized in 2019 to sell up to 26,667 shares of authorized but unissued common stock.
-In June 2021, the Company's stockholders approved an amendment to the ESPP to increase the number of authorized shares issuable by 40,000 shares, for a total of 66,667 shares.
+In June 2021, the Company's stockholders approved an amendment to the ESPP to increase the number of authorized shares issuable by 40,000 shares.
+In addition, in June 2023, the Company's stockholders approved an amendment to the ESPP to increase the number of authorized shares issuable thereunder by 400,000 for a total of 466,667 shares.

-As of March 31, 2023, 39,067 shares have been purchased and 27,600 shares are available for future sale under the Company's ESPP.
+As of June 30, 2023, 51,709 shares have been purchased and 414,958 shares are available for future sale under the Company's ESPP.